Title insurance protects property buyers and mortgage lenders against defects or problems with a title when there is a transfer of property ownership.

 The lender is guaranteeing a large amount of money based on the assurance that the property you’re using as collateral is really yours.

-Banks and insurance companies aren’t supposed to go under, but they do.
-If you want to verify that the underwriter issuing the insurance policy is currently sound, check its financial solvency with ratings companies like Fitch Ratings, Demotech Inc. or A.M.
+Banks and insurance companies aren’t supposed to go under, but they sometimes do.
+If you want to verify that the underwriter issuing the insurance policy is sound, check its financial solvency with ratings companies such as Fitch Ratings, Demotech Inc. or A.M.
 Best Co.

 You can also research the underwriter and title company or attorney online to see what past customers are saying about their services.